Near State Line City in Warren County, Indiana — The American Midwest (Great Lakes)

 Erected 1999 by Ken & Ilene Smith.

 Location.
 40° 11.121′ N, 87° 29.431′ W. Marker is near State Line City, Indiana, in Warren County.
-Marker is on County Road S 900 W north of County Road W 950 S, on the right when traveling north.
+It is on County Road S 900 W north of County Road W 950 S, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: State Line IN 47982, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Harrison's Trail (here, next to this marker); a different marker also named Harrison's Trail (approx. 1.1 miles away); Abraham Lincoln (approx. 2.2 miles away); Covington Carnegie Library (approx. 5.9 miles away); Fountain County Clerk's Building (approx. 5.9 miles away); Fountain County Veterans Memorial (approx. 6 miles away); Fountain County (Indiana) Court House (approx. 6 miles away); Covington - Indiana City Building (approx. 6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Harrison's Trail (here, next to this marker); a different marker also named Harrison's Trail (approx. 1.1 miles away); Abraham Lincoln (approx. 2.2 miles away); Covington Carnegie Library (approx. 5.9 miles away); Fountain County Clerk's Building (approx. 5.9 miles away); Fountain County Veterans Memorial (approx. 6 miles away); Fountain County (Indiana) Court House (approx. 6 miles away); Covington - Indiana City Building (approx. 6 miles away).
 Touch for a list and map of all markers in State Line City.

 Also see . . .